Side effect: Frequency of side effects

-The European Commission recommends that the list should contain only effects where "at least a reasonable possibility" exists that it is caused by the drug and the frequency "should represent crude incidence rates (and not differences or relative risks calculated against placebo or other comparator)".
-That is, the frequency describes how often symptoms appear after taking the drug, not caused by the drug.
-Both health care providers and lay people misinterpret the frequency of side effects as describing the increase in frequency caused by the drug.
+The European Commission recommends that the list should contain only effects where there is "at least a reasonable possibility" that they are caused by the drug and the frequency "should represent crude incidence rates (and not differences or relative risks calculated against placebo or other comparator)".
+The frequency describes how often symptoms appear after taking the drug, without assuming that they were necessarily caused by the drug.
+Both healthcare providers and lay people misinterpret the frequency of side effects as describing the increase in frequency caused by the drug.

 Examples of therapeutic side effects

+Most drugs and procedures have a multitude of reported adverse side effects; the information leaflets provided with virtually all drugs list possible side effects.
+Beneficial side effects are less common; some examples, in many cases of side-effects that ultimately gained regulatory approval as intended effects, are: